MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 > [!NOTE]
 > If you can't successfully migrate your device to Windows 10/11 Pro or Enterprise for Surface Hub 2S by following the steps outlined in this article, contact [Surface Hub Support](https://support.microsoft.com/help/4037644/surface-contact-surface-warranty-and-software-support).

+### Manage SEMM enrollment

+Enrolling a device into SEMM affects how you can manage it.
+For example, after you apply a SEMM package, all UEFI settings are unavailable (locked) in the device's UEFI menu.
+Default values for settings such as **IPv6 for PXE Boot** are also unavailable.

+To change UEFI settings after you finish the migration, apply another SEMM package or unenroll the device from SEMM.
+If you apply another SEMM package to change the UEFI settings, you must use the original certificate when you build the new SEMM package.
+Use the UEFI Configurator tool and leave **EnableOSMigration** *off* (not *on* as in the original migration steps).

+#### If you work with partners

+If your company outsources the migration, you should have the partner transfer the SEMM certificate, SEMM package, and UEFI password to you.
+Or, after you migrate the Hub, you can immediately unenroll it from SEMM.
+This step enables the local administration of UEFI to transfer the device to another party.
+But we strongly recommend using a UEFI password, which can be configured after migration.
+To learn more, see [Manage Surface UEFI settings](/surface/manage-surface-uefi-settings).

-## To roll back to Windows 10 Team
+#### To roll back to Windows 10 Team

+If you choose to restore your device to Windows 10 Team after the migration, we recommend that you first unenroll Hub from SEMM.
+To learn more, see [Unenroll Surface devices from SEMM](/surface/unenroll-surface-devices-from-semm).

+>[!WARNING]
+>To unenroll a device from SEMM and restore user control of Surface UEFI settings, you must have the SEMM certificate used to enroll the device in SEMM.
+If this certificate becomes lost or corrupted, it is not possible to unenroll from SEMM.
+Back up and protect your SEMM certificate accordingly.

 To restore your device to Windows 10 Team, see [Reset and recovery for Surface Hub 2S](surface-hub-recover-reset.md).
 Before you roll back to Windows 10 Team, we recommend that you first unenroll the Surface Hub from SEMM.
 To learn more, see [Unenroll Surface devices from SEMM](/surface/unenroll-surface-devices-from-semm).

-> [!WARNING]
-> To unenroll a device from SEMM and restore user control of Surface UEFI settings, you must have the SEMM certificate used to enroll the device in SEMM.
-If this certificate becomes lost or corrupted, it is not possible to unenroll from SEMM.
-Back up and protect your SEMM certificate accordingly.

 ## Troubleshooting and common problems